 In 1986, the scope of graduate education at Minot State University was enlarged by the State Board of Higher Education with the approval of a Master of Arts in Teaching degree with a major in Mathematics.
 The Board further expanded with the graduate offerings to include a Master of Science degree in Criminal Justice in the Fall of 1990.
-A Master of Arts in Teaching Science and a Master of Music Education degree were added in the Summer of 1991.
-A Master of Science in School Psychology was authorized in May of 1993 (later upgraded to an Education Specialist degree Fall of 1995.)
-A Master of Science in Management program was approved in September of 1995.
-The Master of Education program was approved in 2001, replacing the Master of Science in Elementary Education degree.
-Concentrations for the Master of Education program are added each year.
+A Master of Arts in Teaching Science and a Master of Music Education degrees were added in the Summer of

+1991.
+A Master of Science in School Psychology was authorized in May of 1993 which was upgraded to an Education Specialist degree Fall of 1995.
+A Master of Science in Management degree was approved in September of 1995.
+A Master of Education degree was approved in 2001, replacing the Master of Science in Elementary Education degree.
+Concentrations for the Master of Education degree are added each year.
 In 2002, MSU entered into a cooperative doctoral program in criminal justice with the University of North Dakota.
-The Master of Science in Information Systems degree was added in 2004.
-Graduate certificates in Knowledge Management, Deaf/Hard of Hearing, Early Childhood Special Education, Special Education Strategist, and Learning Disabilities have been added to the MSU Graduate School offerings in the last few years.
+A Master of Science in Information Systems degree was added in 2004.
+A Master of Science in Sports Management degree was approved In 2016.
+Graduate certificates in Knowledge Management, Deaf/ Hard of Hearing, Early Childhood Special Education, Special Education Strategist, and Learning Disabilities have been added in the last few years with Managerial Concepts recently added in 2016.